YuxingLiu/CarND-Behavioral-Cloning-P3/README.md

-# CarND-Behavioral-Cloning-P3
-Udacity CarND Behavioral Cloning Project
+# Behavioral Cloning Project

-#**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+This repository presents the code to train a deep neural network to clone driving behavior, by mappming raw pixels from a single front-facing camera directly to steering commands.

 ---